 We do not recommend feeding a home-cooked diet unless you have spoken to a specialist veterinary nutritionist.
 This is because it is very difficult to get the balance of essential nutrients within the diet right.
 It is important also to consider your cat’s life stage and any underlying health condition.
 For example a kitten needs kitten food, as this will provide the nutrients required for growing, whereas an older cat would benefit from a senior blend which is better balanced for old age.

 How to increase water content for your cat or kitten

-If you are concerned that your cat or kitten is not drinking sufficient water, discuss this with your vet.
+If you are giving your cat milk because you are concerned that your cat is not drinking sufficient water, discuss this with your vet.
 You can also try to increase their water intake by: